Efficiency in Lung Transplant Allocation Strategies: Introduction

 Lung transplantation was first performed in 1963 and has evolved over the years to become a standard treatment for patients with advanced lung diseases (\cite{Kotloff:2012jf}).
 There are not enough organs available for transplantation to meet the need of patients waiting for lungs, and efficient allocation of lung transplantations to patients is vital.

-Currently in the United States, patients in need of lung transplantation are registered to waiting lists.
+Currently in the United States, patients in need of lung transplantation are registered to waiting lists managed by the United Network for Organ Sharing (UNOS).
 As lungs become available for transplant, they are allocated to candidates in waiting lists on the basis of age, geography, blood type (ABO) compatibility, and the Lung Allocation Score (LAS).
-The LAS was first implemented in 2005, aiming to reduce the risk of waiting list mortality and to prolong post-transplant residual life of organ recipients (\cite{Valapour:2017cr}).
-A patient's LAS is computed from two measures: the Waiting List Urgency Measure and the Post-transplant Survival Measure.
-The measures are, respectively, estimates of the conditional expected number of days in the next year a candidate would survive without a transplant, and the conditional expected number of days in the first year post-transplant a candidate would survive, given the patient's current health status.
-Both waiting list and post-transplant survivals are computed according to proportional hazards models.
+The LAS was first implemented in 2005, aiming to reduce the risk of in-waiting-list mortality and to prolong post-transplant residual life of organ recipients (\cite{Valapour:2017cr}).
+The LAS is calculated as $100\cdot(\textrm{PTAUC}-2\cdot\textrm{WLAUC}+730)/1095$, where WLAUC is the estimated in-waiting-list life expectancy during an additional year if not transplanted and PTAUC is the estimated post-transplant life expectancy during the first year.
+Both in-waiting-list and post-transplant survivals are computed using proportional hazards models given current values of relevant characteristics of patients.
 The expected numbers of days of survival are calculated by integrating the areas under the covariate-specific survival curves within the first year, under the assumption that a patient's health status would remain constant.
-The LAS is the difference between the Post-transplant Survival Measure and twice the Waiting List Urgency Measure, normalized to range from 0 to 100.
 When organs become available, patients in the waiting list are ranked according to their LAS values.
 Candidates with higher LAS values are given higher priorities for transplantation (\cite{UNOS:2015wn}).

 The LAS is recognized to be imperfect.
-In February 2015, the Organ Procurement and Transplantation Network (OPTN) implemented a revision of the LAS.
+In February 2015, the Organ Procurement and Transplantation Network (OPTN) managed by UNOS implemented a revision of the LAS.
 Modifications were made to the covariates and their weights in the calculation to better predict patients' survival (\cite{Valapour:2017cr}).